expressjs/expressjs.com/guide/debugging.md

 $ DEBUG=sample-app node ./bin/www
 ~~~

-You can specify more than one debug namespace by assignning a comma separated list of names, as shown below.
+You can specify more than one debug namespace by assigning a comma separated list of names, as shown below.

 ~~~sh
 $ DEBUG=http,mail,express:* node index.js